M-Satish/Scroll-Progress-Indicator/README.md

 ## Objective:

-This widget will add a horizontal scroll bar on top of the page.
-It allows us to illustrate how far we've scrolled and how much there left to scroll on the page.
-It also shows how much we've been scrolling down as a percentage.
+A scroll progress indicator is a visual representation of how far a user has scrolled through a web page or document.
+It can be used to improve user experience by giving users a sense of how much content is left to read or how far they are from reaching the end of a page
+It provides a clear indication of how much content is left to read, which can be especially helpful on long pages or articles.
+It can be a useful tool for improving user experience and keeping users engaged with the content of a website.

 ## Dependencies:
 * Studio pro version – 9.12.4
 ## Configuration: